HAKUOKI EDO BLOSSOMS

 CV: Yuki Kaji – Kei Okazaki (Collar x Malice), Finis (Code Realize), Kanato (Diabolik Lovers), Kakeru (Norn9), Hayato Ozaki (Nil Admirari)

-I like describing Souma’s route as the amazing race to get to Hijikata (laughs).
+I like describing Souma’s route as the amazing race to get to Hijikata (cackles).
 Because this was literally what went down for the first three chapters of his story (considering, an entire route in EB only consist 4 of chapters total).
-I felt that Souma’s story got a bit mundane in the middle but then picked up really quick on the fourth chapter.
+I felt that Souma’s story got a bit mundane in the middle but then picked up really quick in the fourth chapter.
 As I’ve griped before in Kyoto Winds, I still couldn’t feel any chemistry between him and Chizuru (ﾉД`).
-I loved that there was comic relief in the last chapters of his story though – the whole gang playfully teasing the lovers and Iba getting extremely jealous – oh boy! that was one good laugh.
+Although I loved that there was some comic relief in the last chapters of his story. – the whole gang playfully teasing the lovers and Iba getting extremely jealous – oh boy! that was one good laugh.
 His ending was really sweet too (their reuniting scene was so precious).
 It’s one of my least favorite routes in EB but it wasn’t bad altogether.
 Also, kudos to Yuki Kaji for breathing life into this character.
-His voice acting was indeed one of highlights in this route.
+His voice acting was indeed one of the highlights in this route.

 Kissing CG: YES

 CV: Daisuke Ono – Hyuuga (Neo Angelique), Hades (Kamigami no Asobi), Subaru Asahina (Brother’s Conflict), Yuuya (Muv-Luv), Azuma Natsuhiko (Norn9)